Recognizance Release Orders

-1. The first is where a federal offender is convicted, but before moving to sentence, the court decides to release the offender upon entering into a good behaviour bond for the period of the order: s.
-20(1)(a) Crimes Act 1914 (Cth) (similar to a s.9 bond under NSW law).
+This type of RRO is made where the person is convicted, but before moving to sentence, the court releases the offender upon entering into RRO for a specified period.
+This power is contained in section 20(1)(a) of the Crimes Act 1914 (Cth) and is similar to a conditional release order with conviction under NSW law.

 WHERE TO NEXT?